SEC Rewards Help Bring Forward the Whistleblowers

 The SEC has not yet formally determined whether his clients deserve credit, but under a five-year-old program, the tipsters stand to receive a multimillion dollar reward.
 The SEC already has paid out $107 million to 33 individuals for help in bringing or pursuing cases.

 “They’re picking up the pace.
 Right now, we’re looking at $100 million worth of awards as a major milestone and it is.
-But in coming years, the monetary awards paid out in one year will be $100 million,” said Thomas.
+But in coming years, the monetary awards paid out in one year will be $100 million.
+All things considered, the SEC has achieved something remarkable and unprecedented,” Thomas explained to the Financial Times.